IBMDataScience/clickers/README.md

 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/busiest-time.png)

-+ Draw a correlation plot using the scatter plot correlation type chart.
++ Draw a correlation plot using the Scatterplot matrix chart.
+Explore with different attributes such as ArrDelay and DepDelay.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/corr-plot.png)

-## Back to Modeler to train an ML model

 + Compute correlations between ArrDelay and the rest of the columns.
 First, drag and drop the Statistics node (under Outputs), select the ArrDelay column, unselect all statistics.
 Under correlate click "Add Columns" and select all columns.
 Unselect the Show correlation strength labels in output.
 Click save.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/corr-arrdelay.png)